Prototypist1/FunctionFlow/ReadMe.md

 ### Multiple Returns

-Function Graph uses tuples to handle multiple returns. `PackedThen` takes a function that returns multiple items 'packed' as a tuple.
+Function Flow uses tuples to handle multiple returns. `PackedThen` takes a function that returns multiple items 'packed' as a tuple.
 All the returned tuple's members are available to subsequent steps, but the tuple as a whole is not.
 (If you want the tuple to be available, use `Then`.)

 To return multiple items from the flow, add generic parameters to `Run`.
 The youngest items of the types requested are returned in a tuple.